wandb/docs/docs/guides/hosting/manage-users.md

 2. Click the **Add user** button.
 3. Add the user's email in the Email field.
 4. Select the role you want to assign to the user, from `Admin, Member or Viewer`.
 By default, all users are assigned a `Member` role.
-    - Admin: A instance admin who can add or remove other users to the organization, change user roles, manage custom roles, add teams and more.
+    - **Admin**: A instance admin who can add or remove other users to the organization, change user roles, manage custom roles, add teams and more.
 W&B recommends more than one admin for an enterprise W&B server instance.
-    - Member - A regular user of the organization, invited by an instance admin.
+    - **Member** - A regular user of the organization, invited by an instance admin.
 A organization user cannot invite other users or manage existing users in the organization. `Team admins` could add specific organization users to their respective teams (team-level roles described below in **Team roles**).
-    - Viewer - A view-only user of your organization, invited by an instance admin.
+    - **Viewer** - A view-only user of your organization, invited by an instance admin.
 A viewer only has read access to the organization and the underlying teams that they are added to by the respective `Team admins`.
 5. Click the **Add new user** button.

 ![](/images/hosting/org_dashboard_add_user.png)